-Review authors and editorial deadlines for the CMED group look as follows:
+Review authors and editorial deadlines for the CMED group are as follows:

 Time from first concept to title registration

 Once review authors have developed a concept they should visit the CMED group's website to check whether the topic already has been covered.
 If not, they should log in to Editorial Manager and follow the instructions for authors on submitting new proposals in oder to express their interest in conducting a Cochrane Review.
 If the initial proposal is deemed eligible, within 1-2 weeks the review authors are invited to submit a full review proposal via an online form.
 Editorial comments will usually be sent to review authors within 4-6 weeks.
 Once comments have been satisfactorily addressed, the title will be registered and checked to find out whether there is any substantial overlap with other Cochrane review groups.
 Title registration means that this title is reserved for you.
 Please note that a title registration is no guarantee that the protocol/review will be published in the Cochrane Library.

 Time from title registration to final protocol draft

 Time from published protocol to final review draft

 Important: at the time of publication of the review the date of last search must not be older than 12 months.
-Therefore, review authors will have to continuously apply a MEDLINE email alert service established by the CMED group to identify newly published studies using the same search strategy as described for MEDLINE.
-After supplying the final review draft for editorial approval, the CMED Group will perform a complete updated search on all databases available at the editorial office and will send the results to the review authors.
+Therefore, review authors will have to continuously make use of a MEDLINE email alert service established by the CMED group to identify new published studies using the same search strategy as described for MEDLINE.
+After submitting the final review draft for editorial approval, the CMED Group will perform a complete updated search on all databases available at the editorial office and will send the results to the review authors.
 Should review authors identify new studies for inclusion, they will have to evaluate these, incorporate the findings into their review, and resubmit another review draft.

 Time from published review to update